michelle-miller/michelle-miller.github.io/ui-content.md

 ![Learn more link from the model parameters pane](https://michelle-miller.github.io/images/progressive-disclosure-model-params.png)

-The *Learn more* link shown in this screenshot opens the example topic that is listed in the first row of the [User help](#user-help) table.
+The *Learn more* link shown in this screenshot opens the first user help example that is listed in [Show, don't tell](user-help.html#show-dont-tell).

 ### UI walkthroughs